HomeGuidesMemory & learning

 1) Active recall

-Try to produce the answer before seeing it.
-This effortful retrieval strengthens memory more than passive review.
+Produce the answer before seeing it: this effort strengthens memory beyond passive review.

 2) Spaced repetition

-Spread reviews at increasing intervals.
-Compared with cramming, spaced review yields higher retention at equal study time.
+Spread reviews at increasing intervals; compared with cramming, retention is higher at similar effort.

 Common mistake